-Employees who are laid-off shall suffer no loss of sick leave or other accrued benefits if rehired within three (3) years.
+Employees who are laid-off will maintain their sick leave and other accrued benefits if rehired within three (3) years.

-Section 4-Assignments, Vacancies, and Transfers
+Section 4 - Assignments, Vacancies, and Transfers

-4.01 Determination of Assignment
+3.4.01 Determination of Assignment

-Employees shall be assigned or transferred by the Superintendent or his/her designee.
+Employees shall be assigned or transferred by the Superintendent or designee.

-4.02 Job Posting
+3.4.02 Job Posting

 When a position becomes vacant or a new position is created, notice of such available position shall be posted internally and externally simultaneously for a minimum of five (5) business days.
 The District retains the right to temporarily fill vacant positions at its discretion.
-Vacancies will only be posted on the District's website.
-A District employee, who is selected for a vacancy, may be returned to his/her former position by the immediate supervisor within ten (10) business days.
-The decision to return the employee to his/her position is not subject to the grievance procedure.
+At a minimum, vacancies will be posted on the District's electronic application system.
+A District employee, who is selected for a vacancy, may be returned to the employee's former position by the immediate supervisor within ten (10) business days.
+The decision to return the employee to their former position is not subject to the grievance procedure.

-4.03 Additional Assignments
+3.4.03 Additional Assignments

-Hourly employees can be assigned less than 2 hours/day in fifteen minute increments without a vacancy/posting.
+Hourly employees can be assigned less than 2 hours/day in fifteen-minute increments without a vacancy/posting.

-4.04 District Ability to Select the Most Qualified Applicant
+3.4.04 District Ability to Select the Most Qualified Applicant